toncho11/ML_examples/README.md

 # ML examples

-A list of examples for Machine Leraning in general and in partucular Keras for Deep Learning, Signal Processing with Deep Learning and EEG classification.
+A list of examples for Machine Leraning: Keras for Deep Learning, Signal Processing with Deep Learning, EEG classification, decision trees, statistical hypothesis testing ...